-Throughput Accounting is a simple, yet extraordinary, way to look at a company's finances.
-It focuses on revenue generation, not product costing.
+Throughput Accounting focuses on revenue generation, not product costing.
 As such, it focuses on the positive potential of a company (the generation of wealth) and not on the reduction of costs.
 That is not to say that good stewardship of resources is ignored.
 It's just that the focus is on generating revenue, not cutting costs.